 Sure, spending five hours on TikTok might seem like a good investment in the future of your business, but is it really?
 What are you really getting from all that time and energy spent chasing likes on the latest social media app all the kids are raving about?

-In too many cases, the answer is well, nothing.
-That’s because even if you grind for months and become a bona fide star on TikTok, you are highly unlikely to get leads from it.
-The demographics just aren’t there: 69% of TikTok users are between the ages of 13 and 24.
+In too many cases, the answer is nothing.
+That’s because even if you grind for months and become a bona fide star on TikTok, you are highly unlikely to get leads if the users aren’t part of your target audience.
+47% of TikTok users are between the ages of 10 and 25.

 Why not spend your time and money on social media platforms that are filled with wealthy, older people who might actually list with you someday?
 LinkedIn is a sleeping giant for real estate agents who want an actual return on investment (ROI) from social media.